-Demonetisation tightens the payment startup race, but the winner could well be the Indian government
+India’s demonetization is tightening the payment startup race, but the winner could well be the Indian government

 It is bonanza time for digital payment providers in India.

-With demonetisation leading to a severe cash crunch over the past two months, these companies have taken centerstage in Asia’s third-largest economy, particularly with the Narendra Modi government pushing for a cashless economy.
+With demonetization leading to a severe cash crunch over the past two months, these companies have taken centerstage in Asia’s third-largest economy, particularly with Narendra Modi’s government pushing for a cashless economy.

 Since Modi’s historic announcement on Nov.
-08, Paytm, India’s largest digital payments startup, has seen its daily transactions triple to 7.5 million; last month it clocked 173 million users.
-Mobikwik, another such platform, has seen a 400% growth in transactions.
+8, that two common denominations of currency would be pulled out of circulation, Paytm, India’s largest digital payments startup, has seen its daily transactions triple to 7.5 million; last month it clocked 173 million users.
+Mobikwik, another such platform, has seen 400% growth in transactions.

-Now, in what should worry the private players, a government app has emerged the new favourite.
+Now, in what should worry the private players, a government app has emerged as the new favorite.

 The Bharat Interface for Money (BHIM), a digital payment app launched by Modi on Dec.
-30, is already hot property on the Google play store, with a staggering five million downloads till now.
+30, is already hot property on the Google play store, with a staggering 5 million downloads so far.
 In the four days since its launch, BHIM has recorded 700,000 transactions.
-And the government is yet to launch its iOS version.
+And the government has yet to launch its iOS version.

 “The time is not far when all the transactions that we used to perform using coins and notes would be done through BHIM,” Modi said while launching the app.